Balderic of Utrecht

 Balderic was very successful in this policy: in 923 he formed close relations with the German King Henry I (919-936), who in return entrusted Balderic with the education of his four-year-old son Bruno, future archbishop of Cologne.

 Because of this, Balderic also kept close contact with Henry's other son and successor, King Otto I (936-973).
 He belonged to the Lorrainian lords that sided with Otto in his struggle with his sons in 953.
 In exchange, Otto granted Balderic the right of coinage in Utrecht, as well as the trade settlement Muiden including the important toll.
 Furthermore, he acquired hunting rights in Drenthe, and several possessions in the Gau (country subdivision) Lek and IJssel.

-Balderic collected relic for the churches in Utrecht.
+Balderic collected relics for the churches in Utrecht.
 These included the relics of saint Odulf for the St. Salvator Church and relics of saints Agnes and Pontian for the St. Martin's Church.
-In 954 he had the relics of Plechelm transferred Church that he had rebuilt in Oldenzaal.
+In 954 he had the relics of Plechelm transferred to a church that he had rebuilt in Oldenzaal, Twente.

 Balderic was the first bishop of Utrecht to be buried in the Cathedral of Saint-Martin.
 In 1481, an important part of his remains from Utrecht were moved to the St. Plechelmusbasilica in Oldenzaal and buried there, probably as a tribute to the founder of its chapter.
 The tombstone of that year is preserved and built into the west wall of the south aisle of the St. Plechelmusbasiliek.